CodingHouseStudio/veteranam_info/assets/markdown/privacy_policy_en.md

 ## Contact Us

-If you have any questions regarding this privacy policy, please send an email to hello@veteranam.info.
+If you have any questions regarding this privacy policy, please send an email to developer@codinghouse.biz.